sogonsec/blades-claws-fangs-c2/README.md

 # Note
 I have no intention of people using this C2 or it ever be production-ready.
 This a personal learning project only.

-All efforts here are for me and me alone.
-Peace.